 If something bristles at "you contributed nothing"—if you feel you must have signed something—pay attention.
 That is the slave still holding up his pen as the reason he is at the table.
 Lay it down.

-And if instead bristle gives way to tears—if you find yourself relieved that the burden of your adoption never rested on your decision—then welcome home.
-That relief is the Spirit testifying: you were never the one holding this together.
+And if instead the bristle gives way to tears—if you find yourself relieved that the burden of your adoption never rested on your decision—then welcome home.
+The papers held you the whole time; you were never the one holding this together.

 Your Inheritance